JuhoErvasti/tat/README.md

 > [!NOTE]
 > The program is in an early state and has not been thoroughly tested.

 Currently tested only on Linux.
-Windows is not currently supported.
-I do not have the ability to test on macOS, but it might work there.
+Windows is confirmed to be currently not supported.
+I do not have the ability to test on macOS.

 Currently the only option is to use Cargo to install directly from GitHub.
 Cargo needs to be [installed first (alongside Rust)](https://doc.rust-lang.org/cargo/getting-started/installation.html).